 Located just off the shore of the Victor Harbor coastline, this sweet little island is definitely worth a visit.
 Granite boulders stacked up across Granite Island make for the perfect backdrop for a short wander, with incredible panoramic sea views.
+The walk around the perimeter is 3-kilometres long and the path is accessible for walkers of any ability.
 On your way around, visit the southern-facing viewing platform and gaze out to sea.
 If you’re visiting between May and October, stay for a while and try to spot whales as they swim up along the coastline.
-Learn a little about the importance of the rocky land to aboriginal people and look out for sculptures scattered around the island.
+Learn a little about the importance of the land to aboriginal people and look out for the sculptures scattered around the island.

 Take a horse-drawn tram to Granite Island

 Whilst a trip to Granite Island is fun enough, add to your experience by taking a horse-drawn tram.
 Be lead by gorgeous Clydesdale horses across the historic 630-metre bridge and experience a snippet of Victor Harbor’s history.
 Horse lovers shouldn’t fear; whilst two horses work at one time, there are seven in total working on a roster.
 There are alternative ways to reach Granite Island, but this has to be the most delightful way.

 Get up close and personal with some of Australia’s wildlife at Urimbirra Wildlife Park in Victor Harbor.
 A range of Australian animals can be seen throughout the expansive park.
 This is the ultimate of all things to do in Victor Harbor with kids.
 Pet a kangaroo, feed an emu and pat a koala at this friendly wildlife park and learn a little about the animals too.